cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 "Command Success"]}
 ```
 ###### ***About timeseries search***
-Since there were no fixed way to check whether a certain asset has a timeseries (the classes of the assets were extremeley varied before certain mdofications to the instantiation method were done), a specific SPARQL query could not be constructed back then.
-To counter this issue, a BFS-like search to a certain depth for predicates that usually indicates a timeseries triple is instead done on the knolwedge graph.
+Since there were no fixed way to check whether a certain asset has a timeseries (the classes of the assets were extremely varied before certain modifications to the instantiation method were done), a specific SPARQL query could not be constructed back then.
+To counter this issue, a BFS-like search to a certain depth for predicates that usually indicates a timeseries triple is instead done on the knowledge graph.
 The parameters of this search can be provided via request body, but by default, the parameters are specified in the `./config/tsSearch.properties` file.
 To modify this search parameter, the following modification can be added to the request body:
 - dbName: The namespace where the timeseries search is to be conducted.
 By default, it will be the `bms` namespace specified in the `./config/agent.properties` file.
 - checkedPredicates: JSONArray of IRI strings.
 The predicate of the triples checked that usually indicates a timeseries.
 Provided in `./config/tsSearch.properties` under `predicate`.
 - searchDepth: An integer that shows how many layer of BFS search should be done.
 Keep in mind increasing the layer too much can greatly decrease performance.

 *Developer note*: Should this method stick around?
 Probably no, since the asset types are all now standardised under a single type IRI, a more standardised method could be used and prevent too many call to the graph (probably FIA?).
-However in case a more universal search is needed this method seems to be working properly up to a certain depth.
+However in case a universal search is needed this method seems to be working properly up to a certain depth.

 ##### - `/retrievebydocs`
 Retrieve all asset IRI associated with the given set of financial documents.